scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    >>> data
    <Tree: 'maple/a/place/for/data/'>

-This ``Tree`` object points to a path in the Treant's own tree, but it does not necessarily exist.
+This ``Tree`` object points to a path in the Treant's own tree, but it need not necessarily exist.
 We can check this with: